codecaptain10/git-testing-repository/README.md

 Update 27.06.2021: .gitignore file

+	- Better security
+	- Good for ressource and performance
+	- Advantage in GitHub repository
 	- A few methods to create a gitignore file:
 		1) By creating new repository in GitHub
 		2) Templates on GitHub